GerardVee/starter-kit/README.md

 yarn run start-prod
 ```

-I will add more for Travis, and pushing our code to a remote server.
+I will add more for Travis, and pushing our code to a remote server :).

 ## Reason for creation